-Simufilam and SavaDx were both discovered and designed in-house and were characterized by our academic collaborators during research activities that were conducted from approximately 2008 to date.
-We own exclusive, worldwide rights to these drug assets and related technologies, without royalty obligations to any third party.
-Our patent protection with respect to simufilam and use of simufilam for Alzheimer's disease and other neurodegenerative disease currently runs through 2033 and includes six issued patents and related patent filings and applications.
+Simufilam was discovered and designed in-house and was characterized by our academic collaborators during research activities that were conducted from approximately 2008 to date.
+SavaDx is being developed in-house with outside collaborators.
+We own exclusive, worldwide rights to drug and diagnostic assets and related technologies, without royalty obligations to any third party.
+Our patent protection with respect to simufilam and use of simufilam for Alzheimer's disease and other neurodegenerative diseases currently runs through 2039 and includes seven issued U.S. patents.
 In addition, we have patent protection with respect to simufilam for use in treating certain cancers that runs through 2034.
-We currently have no patents or patent applications with respect to SavaDx, which we believe is protected in the United States by trade secrets, know-how and other proprietary rights technology.
+Our patent estate further includes patents and patent applications for related compounds and treatments.
+Corresponding foreign filings have been made for each of the U.S. filings.